thoo0224/safe-actions/README.md

   // When the action finishes successfully, it will revalidate [/, /somePath, /someOtherPath] const { run, data, error, isRunning } = useSafeAction({
     sendAlertAction,
-    persistDate: true // When false, `data` will be set to null before the action is ran.
+    persistData: true // When false, `data` will be set to null before the action is ran.
 When true, `data` will only change if the action is finished.
     revalidationPaths: ["/somePath", "/someOtherPaths"],
     revalidateCurrentPath: true, // Revalidates the current path (`usePathname()`) Default: false });